hpc-social/hpc-social.github.io/pages/sponsors.md

 title: Sponsors
 permalink: /sponsors/
 description: >
-  Thank you to our community and institutional sponsors for supporting hpc.social!
-We are grateful for this support, which is financial only and does not provide any other rights to contribute or influence content.
-To become a sponsor and help to cover the costs of providing this site and the other hpc.social services, please use the "Sponsor" button below.
+  Thank you to our individual and institutional sponsors who support the resources here at hpc.social!
+We are grateful for this support.
+Please note that support of external entitites is financial only and does not provide any other rights to contribute or influence content.
+To help to cover the costs of providing this site and the other hpc.social services, please use the "Sponsor" button below.
 no_groups: true
 ---